rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

         return new AlarmStatus(OK, 'CPU usage is #usage_average%, below your warning threshold of 90%');

-### File system alarms
+### Filesystem alarms

 A monitoring alarm is included by default for this check.
-The criteria for the Low Disk Space alarm will return a `Warning` status when disk usage exceeds 90% of the total space available and a `Critical` status when disk usage exceeds 95% of the total space available.
+The criteria for the Low Disk Space alarm return a `Warning` status when disk usage exceeds 90% of the total space available and a `Critical` status when disk usage exceeds 95% of the total space available.